user-candycode/user-candycode/README.md

 * 🚀  I'm currently working on [Learning to implement multithreading and multiprocessing concepts for client-server applications.](http://github.com/user-candycode/python-programs/tree/master/multithreading%20and%20multiprocessing)
 * 🧠  I'm learning Django, Python, GATE-subjects.
 * 🤝  I'm open to collaborating on any client-server based applications using REST or event-driven applications based on MVC design.
-* ⚡  Other than burning my eyes before a computer screen I love extreme sports like scuba diving, skydiving, etc.
+* ⚡  Other than burning my eyes before a computer screen, I love extreme sports like scuba diving, skydiving, etc.

 ### Skills